microsoft/customer-insights-azure-data-workshop/lab06.md

     ![](images/lab06/media/image12.png)

-1. With the Data flow module selected, view the General tab at the bottom of the screen and rename the module:
+1. With the Data flow module selected, view the General tab at the bottom of the screen and rename the module as **Refresh Customer Charges**:

     ![](images/lab06/media/image13.png)